Subaccounts in SparkPost and SparkPost Enterprise

 - You have unique internal business units who operate independently from one another.

 - You have a particular mailstream/campaign that is mission critical and you wish to track and sequester its data separately from other mailstreams/campaigns.

 Administrators within your business can create as many subaccounts as needed.
-Creating a subaccount can be done either via the UI or the subaccounts API.
-When a subaccount is initially created, an API key (unique to that subaccount) will be created with your chosen permissions.
-Additional subaccount API keys must be created using the UI.
+Creating a subaccount can be done either via the app or the subaccounts API.
+When a subaccount is initially created, an API key unique to that subaccount will be created with your chosen permissions, unless you have elected to not create an initial API key via the app or API (see note immediately below).
+Additional subaccount API keys must be created using the app.

 Note: Subaccounts cannot be nested beneath other subaccounts.

-This is how subaccount creation appears in the UI:
+This is how subaccount creation appears in the app:

 The following is a list of permissions supported for subaccount API keys: